NuGet/Home/proposed/2021/NuGet-CPPCLI-Support.md

 For example: .NET Core projects have a fallback to .NET Framework with a warning.
 This is also callled `Asset Target Fallback`.
 If a package supports .NET Core or .NET Standard, it's fully compatible with a .NET Core project.
 Otherwise if a package has .NET Framework assets, the package is installed, but with a *warning*.

-The `Asset Target Fallback` implementation currently suffers from a bug where the dependencies are not pulled in correctly, see [5957](https://github.com/NuGet/Home/issues/5957).

-Whatever the effective frameworks turn out to be, there are 2 approaches that we can take.

-* Utilize AssetTargetFallback

-This would require project type changes.
-The project type would specify which target framework to fall back to.
-This likely requires fixing [5957](https://github.com/NuGet/Home/issues/5957).
-Note that this would *generate* a warning when managed packages are used.

-* Introduce a `dedicated dual compatibility` framework
+Introduce a `dedicated dual compatibility` framework

 Similar to how `.NET Core` implements `.NET Standard` and supports `.NET Core` as a same family framework, we can add a framework type that's only allowed in projects, and not packages.
 This framework could define it's compatible as both `native` and `managed`.

 The downside here is that NuGet does not have a framework that's only supported in projects.
 Given that this is not a real `target`, it is counter to what NuGet frameworks are supposed to represent.

+When a package contains `managed` and `native` assets, the managed ones will be preferred.

 ## Test Strategy

-TBD

 ## Future Work

 ## Open Questions

-* Is PackageReference support being added for .NET Framework C++/CLI as well?
-Or only .NET Core C++/CLI projects?

-* When a package contains both `native` and `managed` assets, which ones are preferred?

-* Which frameworks are going to be supported with .NET Core C++/CLI?
-Will net5.0-windows be supported eventually?
-Asset Target Fallback becomes tricky if so.

-* Which framework changes should we adopt?
-Asset Target Fallback or a `dedicated dual compatibility framework`.

 ## Considerations

+* AssetTargetFallback

+The `Asset Target Fallback` implementation currently suffers from a bug where the dependencies are not pulled in correctly, see [5957](https://github.com/NuGet/Home/issues/5957).

+This would require project type changes.
+The project type would specify which target framework to fall back to.
+This likely requires fixing [5957](https://github.com/NuGet/Home/issues/5957).

+The problem with this approach is that we don't want a warning when a native project was selected.

 ### References